open/close all folders

 - Rockman 4 Minus Infinity:

-- In Kirby Squeak Squad, though it's not at the every end of the game, world 5-3 has you fight Bonkers, Gao Gao, Big Metalum, and finally Storo.
-Perhaps of more significance, though, is world 6-5 that has you fight every member of the Squeak Squad (Spini, Storo, and Doc) other than the leader (Daroach, but is fought immediately after in world 6-boss).
+- In Kirby: Squeak Squad, though it's not at the every end of the game, World 5-3 has you fight Bonkers, Gao Gao, Big Metalun, and finally Storo (if you don't get the large treasure chest, you fight Mr. Frosty in Storo's place).
+More significant is World 6-5 that has you fight every member of the Squeaks (Spinni, Storo, and Doc, in order) other than the leader Daroach, who is fought immediately after the previous level as a boss.

 - In Titan Quest: The Immortal Throne, the very last level is Hades' Palace.
 Not counting the randomly-generated bosses (Monster Heroes including Machae, Melenides and Giants), you will surely find (in this order): Undead Typhon, Hades' Three Machae Generals, The Lady of the Night, The Soul Jailer and finally Hades himself.
 While not strictly necessary, you will end up fighting them all at least once in order to complete a quest.

 - In the final chapter of Pokémon Mystery Dungeon: Gates to Infinity, you face off against Salamence and a pair of Chandelure, then Purugly and a mob of six Excadrill, then Munna, Toxicroak, and their back-up squad consisting of a Chandelure and four Gigalith, then Kyurem, then last of all, the Bittercold in a two phase battle.
 This is a huge contrast from the rest of the game, where you fight only one boss per chapter.